-Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning or suffocating a child.
-It may also be caused when a parent or carer feigns the symptoms or deliberately causes ill health to a child (now described as 'fabricated or induced illness').
+Physical abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning or suffocating a or otherwise causing physical harm to a child.
+Physical harm may also be caused when a parent or carer fabricates the symptoms or deliberately indices, illness in a child.